Tom D. Miller

-Tom D. Miller is a United States Air Force lieutenant general who serves as the deputy chief of staff for logistics, engineering, and force protection of the U.S. Air Force.
+Tom D. Miller was a United States Air Force lieutenant general who served as the deputy chief of staff for logistics, engineering, and force protection of the U.S. Air Force.
 He previously commanded the Air Force Sustainment Center from 2021 to 2022.

 Military career

 In July 2021, Miller was nominated for promotion to lieutenant general and assignment as commander of the Air Force Sustainment Center, succeeding Lieutenant General Donald Kirkland.
 In April 2022, Miller was nominated for appointment as deputy chief of staff for logistics, engineering, and force protection of the United States Air Force.